aditya3284/RSS_Feed_Reader-backend/README.md

 ---

 Thank you for checking out my project!
-If this project helped / interest you, then give it a :star2: Star.
+If this project helped / interests you, then give it a :star2: Star.